dodistyo/dodistyo.github.io/content/posts/open-model-on-local/index.en.md

 - 💰 **Cost efficiency** – no token or image fees
 - 🔒 **Privacy assurance** – data stays on your device
 - ⚡ **Speed & control** – instant inference, full tweakability

+So far, proprietary models still hold the best overall performance compared to open models

+But that doesn't mean open models brings no value.

 Open models are no longer academic toys — they’re practical, production-ready companions for everyday creativity and engineering.